 The Greeks and the Romans provide the cultural foundation of our own society.
-Students explore these roots through their Latin lessons in Years 7 and 8, with some girls taking the subject from Year 9 onwards.
+Students explore these roots through their Latin lessons in Years 7 and 8, with some taking the subject from Year 9 onwards.

 Reading groups, writing competitions and a trip to the Globe Theatre supplement what happens in the classroom.
-With public speaking competitions for all year groups, we aim to enable even the shyest girl to acquit herself with confidence before an audience.
+With public speaking competitions for all year groups, we aim to enable even the shyest pupil to acquit themself with confidence before an audience.

-In each year group, girls are able to test hypotheses in the field, from settlement studies in Teesdale to glaciation in Langdale while residentials inspire older girls with a genuine love of the subject.
+In each year group, pupils are able to test hypotheses in the field, from settlement studies in Teesdale to glaciation in Langdale while residentials inspire older pupils with a genuine love of the subject.

 We introduce pupils to the breadth of human history and develop their ability to research and analyse evidence.
 Debating the knotty issues of the past engenders a strong spirit of inquiry and involvement with the complex world in which we live.